 - Wifi access

 - A University-provided MICROCHILL Fridge / Freezer / Microwave Combo Unit

-- Two windows, varying in size and shape by floor
+- 2 windows, varying in size and shape by floor

 - Space under beds, approximately 10″ at lowest to 27″ at highest

-- Average furniture includes: two beds, two dressers, two closets, two desk and chairs
+- Average furniture includes: 2 beds, 2 dressers, 2 closets, 2 desks and 2 chairs

 - Average single room, approximately 9.8′ wide by 9.8′ deep